achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

 Place your cursor on the outermost form (where it says `ns`) and hit `cpp` to get the expression evaluated.
 If all went well, you should see a `nil` print out in VIM's command buffer.

 At this point we have the `clj-http.client` library(among other things) included.
-Lets play with it.
+Let's play with it.

 Hit `cqc` and a _quasi-REPL_ window will open.
 Type in the following and hit enter: